-- 5 hand painted posters (150cm x 100cm), A5 zine, voting booth and polling cards
+- 5 hand painted posters (150cm x 100cm) - A5 zine - Voting booth - Polling cards

 The central question that the project asks is, “Which currency is more valuable – Time or Money?”
 From there it poses a series of provocations that cover connecting themes, including understandings of wealth, labour, basic income and if free time should be a human right.
 The aim of the project is to start conversations about how we value our time and question what impact money has on it.

-The exhibition includes five posters with hand painted questions or statements, a zine which contains smaller versions of the posters and further prompts and statements.
+The exhibition format includes five posters with hand painted questions or statements, a zine which contains smaller versions of the posters and further prompts and statements.